willakins/Campus-Cats/README.md

 - Push notifications for updates or new sightings are still under development.
 - The authentication doesn't work with IOS/Android (don't have the packages yet)
 - Requesting permissions for camera only work on web browser, not on IOS/Android
+- Firebase API key is hardcoded, and Firebase security currently allows all reads and write (time limited).

 ## Version 0.0.0